johnkchan/jay-bot/README.md

 ## Discord Command Help

-List of Jay Bot Commands can be found by calling .help on Discord
+List of all Jay Bot Commands can be found through the .help command on Discord platform

 ```bash
 .help